publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch42/m__us_usc_t15_s1717a.md

         (1) __Establishment__

-        The Director shall establish standards and procedures governing the imposition of civil money penalties under subsection (a) of this section.
+        The Director shall establish standards and procedures governing the imposition of civil money penalties under subsection (a).
 The standards and procedures—

             (A) shall provide for the imposition of a penalty only after a person has been given an opportunity for a hearing on the record; and